Terms and Conditions

 - 2.5.
 Photographs and pictures of products and/or goods are for illustration purposes only and are intended as a graphical representation of the item you will receive and not the actual item(s) you will receive.

 - 2.6.
 Typical lead times given on the website and within quotations are for guidance only.
 The lead times are subject to change without notice and can differ to the lead times given when an order is accepted.
 The buyer should expect that when an order becomes “custom” or “Bespoke” the lead times are affected to allow the additional time to complete the order.

 - 2.7.
-An order or item becomes “custom” or “bespoke” is when and not limited to; drilling, profiling, cut to size, colour treatment or made to measure.
-An item and/or product listed on the website are not necessarily a stock item and could still be a “custom” or “bespoke” item and/or product.
+An order or item becomes “custom” or “bespoke” when it includes but is not limited to; drilling, profiling, cut to size, jointing, finishing/treatment or made to measure.
+An item and/or product listed on the website is not necessarily a stock item and could still be a “custom” or “bespoke” item and/or product.
 “Custom” or “bespoke” items are non-returnable as outlined in clause 13.1 and cannot be cancelled if manufacturing has begun as outlined in cause 12.1.

 - 2.8.
 The seller offers a colour match service, although an exact match cannot be guaranteed, due to the cut of natural wood is different in each piece in tone, texture and grain, the seller will endeavour to get the closest match, the buyer accepts this and should the buyer wish to return the product they can do so under the sellers return policy in clause 13.
 All additional work and the delivery costs are met by the buyer.

 - 2.9 When the buyer provides an image for a colour match the buyer should either provide this as an upload with their order or as a .jpg or .pdf attachment to an email.
 The seller cannot guarantee an exact match although the seller will endeavour to get the closest match, the buyer accepts this and that camera and screen resolutions may vary which may affect a tone of a colour match.